Frequently Asked Questions

 Support: Yes, concatenation is supported for most sender ID types.

-Message length rules: Standard SMS length of 160 characters for GSM-7 encoding, or 70 characters for Unicode (UCS-2) encoding before splitting occurs.
+Message length rules: Messages split after 160 characters for GSM-7 encoding or 70 characters for Unicode (UCS-2) encoding.

 MMS Support

-MMS messages are automatically converted to SMS with an embedded URL link to the media content.
-This ensures compatibility across all devices while still enabling rich media sharing capabilities.
+The system automatically converts MMS messages to SMS with an embedded URL link to the media content, ensuring device compatibility while preserving rich media sharing.

 Recipient Phone Number Compatibility